Hamilton Township, Mercer County, New Jersey: Economy

 As of late 2005, much of the new residential development in Hamilton has been geared to accommodating the aging baby boomer generation.
 New retirement communities and assisted-living facilities outpace that of new traditional residential communities.
 Such construction has been spurred by several factors.
 The first being that the public is skeptical of growing school budgets due to its already large size.
 Hamilton voters have often rejected increases in school budgets in their yearly elections to keep already high taxes from growing higher.
 As a result, the planning board has been reluctant to authorize construction of housing that will increase the student population.
 Another reason is a series of improvements to Robert Wood Johnson University Hospital, Hamilton.
-The hospital is now a highly respected source of care in the state.
 It is situated next to where most of the under-developed land in the township used to be, land that is now home to the active older-adult communities.

 As of October 2016, significant construction has been done to further build up the Hamilton Township area.
 Multiple new retirement communities have been constructed, as well as multiple new restaurants, banks, gas stations and convenience stores along Route 33.
 Hamilton Township continues to expand rapidly to accommodate the increase in citizens residing in the community.